TerritoryMika/FizzBuzzPlus/README.md

 Have you been asked for doing FizzBuzz during interview?

 well, not for me
-cause i am still a student lol
+cause i am still a student

 Anyway, `FizzBuzz+` is a language where its only function is to do FizzBuzz!

-not very exciting, right? yea this is just a bad joke ending up wasting 15 mins of my life lol
+not very exciting, right? yea this is just a bad joke ending up wasting 15 mins of my life

 ## How to use